Overseas Student Loan Repayment: A Complete Guide for Indian Students

 10 years

-If you’re planning to pursue an MBA overseas, don't miss our detailed blog on MBA Abroad for Indian Students 2025 with insights on college, fees & application.
+If you're planning to pursue an MBA overseas, see our detailed guide on MBA Abroad for Indian Students with insights on colleges, fees, and applications.

 Government vs. Private Lenders: Which Is Better for Repayment?

-The terms and conditions to repay education loan while studying vary significantly between government banks and private lenders.
+Repayment terms vary significantly between government banks and private lenders.

 Government Banks